mwelzl/draft-iccrg-pacing/draft-irtf-iccrg-pacing.md

 This means sending a full sized segment every 10 ms or sending a micro burst of 4 full size segments every 40 ms.
 The script uses a round trip time of 100 ms.
+Please note that this behaviour is specific for the RACK stack;
+the FreeBSD default stack does not support pacing.

 ~~~
 --ip_version=ipv4